hfiref0x/UACME/README.md

 * 22 - Hybrid method, abusing SxS DotLocal and targeting consent to gain system privileges, works from Windows 7 up to 10rs2 15025;
 * 23 - Hybrid method, abusing Package Manager and DISM, works from Windows 7 up to 10rs2 15025;
 * 24 - Original Comet method from BreakingMalware, abuses current user environment variables and CompMgmtLauncher.exe, works from Windows 7 up to 10rs2 15025;
-* 25 - Original method from Enigma0x3, abuses shell command execution logic used by autoelevated applications, works from Windows 7 up to 10rs2 15025.
+* 25 - Original method from Enigma0x3, abuses shell command execution logic used by autoelevated applications, works from Windows 7 up to 10rs2 15025;
+* 26 - Original method from Enigma0x3, abuses race condition with quite idiotic cleanmgr.exe behavior, works on from Windows 10th1 10240 up to 10rs2 15025.

 Note:
 * Several methods require process injection, so they won't work from wow64, use x64 edition of this tool;